WINCHESTER

 to give esteemed brethren a pass when it comes to their placing Zarahemla in

-South America – assuming he knows they did.
+South America – assuming he knows this was the case.

 The trouble with hemispheric settings for the